 If we add the fact that the Energy Service Company (ESCO) has a higher savings target, so that the distribution of savings guarantees the profitability of the project (let’s say 40%), we notice that the project is no longer profitable for the company.

-That’s why it’s important to keep the project objectives in mind, whether to report on the contract or to evaluate the internal profitability for the energy services company.
+That’s why it’s important to keep the project objectives in mind, whether to report on the contract or to evaluate the internal profitability of the energy services company.

 3. Evaluating multi-location contracts